-Notes to the financial statements For the year ended 31 December 2013
+Notes to the financial statements

 1 Segmental analysis

 The Company operated in one main business segment during the year, writing life assurance business in the European Union and specifically in Italy.
 All premiums relate to individual premium business where the policyholder bears the investment risk.